kohirens/tmpltoapp/README.md

 (even a small parts) that you commonly use.
 This is especially true when using the `answer.json` file with automation.

-## Terminology

-* Placeholders - refer to the variables that need to be filled in when a file is process as a Go template.
-* Template - refer to top/root folder/directory as a whole, which contains
-  text files (of any extension) containing Go template syntax.
-* Empty directory - a directory with a single file named `.empty`, contents are ignored.
-* Templates source - the Git repository for the __Template__ repo.

 ## Installation

 ### Using Go